01-edu/public/subjects/java/piscine/MapInventory/README.md

 Write two functions:

-Write a function `getProductPrice` that takes a map of product IDs and their corresponding prices, along with a product ID as parameters, and returns the price of the specified product.
+Write a function `getProductPrice` that takes in parameters a map of product IDs and their corresponding prices, along with a product ID, and returns the price of the specified product.
 If the product ID is not present in the map, the function should return `-1`.

-Write a function `getProductIdsByPrice` that takes a map of product IDs and their corresponding prices, along with a price as a parameter, and returns a list of product IDs that have the given price.
-If no products are found with the specified price, the function should return an empty list.
+Write a function `getProductIdsByPrice` that takes a map of product IDs and their corresponding prices, along with a price as parameter, and returns a list of product IDs that have the given price.
+If no products are found for the specified price, the function should return an empty list.

 ### Expected Functions